Which city is cheaper, Amsterdam or Edinburgh?

 You'll find some public transit in Edinburgh, but it may not be enough to take you everywhere.
 Buses are the best way to get into town from the outer edges if you don't have a car.

-Edinburgh and Amsterdam are similar when it comes to walkability.
+Edinburgh and Amsterdam are first-rate when it comes to walkability.

 It's very easy to get around on foot in Edinburgh.
 The Old Town in particular is fun to walk around